 Like medication, everyone responds differently to vaccines.
-Different types of vaccines each carry their own set of side effects, which can range in severity from mild to more serious reactions or an ineffective response, in which case the individual remains susceptible to the virus or bacteria for which he or she was vaccinated.
+Different types of vaccines each carry their own set of side effects.
+These can range from mild to more serious reactions.
+However, lasting consequences are rare.

-If you’re concerned about vaccination, consider the answers to these questions:
+If you’re concerned about vaccination, here are some questions to consider:

-- Have you ever had a reaction to a vaccination?
+- Have you ever had a vaccine reaction?

 - Do you have a family history of vaccine reactions, allergies, or immune disorders?